carlalbc/URPP_tutorials/README.md

 Here you will find the **UZH URPP Bioinformatics Program for the year 2018**.

-We already had a fantastic course of **tidyverse/dplyr** by Stefan Wyder at the beginning of June, please check his [github page](https://github.com/swyder/dplyr_tutorial) for more information.
+We already had a fantastic course of **tidyverse/dplyr** by Stefan Wyder at the beginning of June, please check his [Github page](https://github.com/swyder/dplyr_tutorial) for more information.

 *Next courses:*